 Omega Dubai Desert Classic Golf Betting Tips

 Golf betting expert Luke Tredget brings you his betting tips for the Omega Dubai Desert Classic.
 Bet UK's online sportsbook offers the latest golf betting odds for all PGA and European tour tournaments.
+You can also get golf betting tips for all major golf events at Bet UK's sports betting blog.

 The Emirates will be well known to regular golf watchers, and like most desert courses is exposed to the wind.
 The wind tends to crop up only in the afternoon, and morning scores are usually substantially better than for those forced to tee off later.
 It’s a par 72 that plays just over 7300 yards and in the main there is plenty of room off the tee.
 A draw (right to left shot) is favoured on many of the dogleg holes, and 3 woods are often required as long drives can run out of fairway.
 There is plenty of water in play and the greens are usually fairly slick.